 INB-400 is our first program developing allogeneic DeltEx therapeutic candidates for solid tumor cancers.
 We plan to utilize clinical data from our ongoing Phase 1 clinical trials of INB-200 and INB-100 to provide the safety data necessary to support submission of an investigational new drug application, or IND, for INB-400, by first half of 2022 to initiate a clinical trial for the treatment of newly diagnosed GBM.
-INB-300 is our second preclinical program focused on developing DeltEx DRI product candidates with an added CAR, for which we expect to submit an IND in 2023.
+INB-300 is our second preclinical program focused on developing DeltEx DRI product candidates with an added CAR, for which we expect to target certain brain tumors and other solid tumor cancers.